How can you add value to your milk?

 There are hundreds of ice cream producers which you can locate in the British Dairy Ice Cream Finder.
 The Ice Cream Farm in Cheshire has taken ice cream selling on their farm to the extreme, turning it into an ice cream fantasy land.
 Where there was once a milking parlour for 300 cows there now stands a family theme park with the world’s largest purpose-built ice cream parlour (Guinness World Records-endorsed) and up to 8,000 visitors on a busy day.

 This has been a very quick overview of how to add value to your milk.
-Do make sure you book on to our next online event taking place on Thursday 2nd July at 7pm.
-Be inspired by the challenges members Allison and Jonathan Raper have overcome, hear about their successes (and how they celebrated), and find out about their plans for the future.
+If you would like to be inspired by the challenges members Allison and Jonathan Raper have overcome, hear about their successes (and how they celebrated), and find out about their plans for the future join Rural Business Network now.